zammad/zammad-org/src/de/reference/rest-api/cti.md

 dass Sie die URL dieses Endpunkts sicher aufbewahren.

 ::: info
-Die generische CTI-Konfiguration und den richtigen Endpunkt finden Sie in Ihrem Zammad in der Verwaltungsoberfläche unter *System > Integrationen > CTI (generic)*.
+Generic CTI configuration and the correct endpoint can be found in your Zammad in the admin interface under _System > Integrations > CTI (generic)_.

-Bitte beachten Sie auch die dort aufgeführten Anforderungen und Einschränkungen.
+Please also note the there listed requirements and limitations.
-Alle Optionen, die Rückgaben erfordern (z.B.
-Blockieren, Manipulation von ausgehenden Anrufer IDs) sind abhängig von Konfigurationen innerhalb der Zammad CTI Integration Seite.
+All options that require returns (e.g. blocking, manipulating outgoing caller IDs) rely on configurations within the Zammad CTI integration page.
 :::

 ::: tip
-Es gibt zwei Möglichkeiten, wie man die relevanten Daten an Zammad "posten" (`POST`) kann:
+There are two options how to `POST` the relevant data to Zammad:

-- JSON (empfohlen)
+- JSON (recommended)
-- Form-Daten
+- Form-data
 :::

 ### Ereignisse